 What’s the worst word someone could use to describe your child?

 Boarding our flight home from Honolulu recently, I witnessed a braced face daughter kick her mother out of the exit row seat she was sitting in next to her husband.
 This teenager made it clear that she did not want to sit back “there” by herself.
 Trying to avert an escalating scene, the Mom succumbed and said, “fine- I guess I’ll just go sit in your seat.”
-“Yes, and take your bag with you Mom,” darling daughter said, as there was never a doubt in her mind that she wouldn’t be victorious.
+“Yes, and take your bag with you Mom,” the darling daughter said, as there was never a doubt in her mind that she wouldn’t be victorious.

 Oh no she did not.

-Oh yes she did.
+Oh yes, she did.

-I wanted to yell down the aisle, oh no Momma.
-You can’t.
+I wanted to yell down the aisle, oh no Momma, You can’t!
 Come back and regain what is yours.
 Witnessing this entitled exchange frightened me too as there was something very familiar to it.

 We cannot give this type of power to our kids.
 They must know that sometimes their place is in the back of the plane because they are a child and we are an adult.
 We get tired and don’t want to fight the good fight because we are worn out by the kids who are power players in our family.
 I know.
-I find myself in the battle a lot.
-But, we have to send our daughter’s pretty behind to the rear of the aircraft because she is not in charge.
+I find myself in battle a lot.
+But, we have to send our daughter’s pretty self to the rear of the aircraft because she is not in charge.
 When we give up our seat to keep her quiet and happy, we create entitlement.
 And I know none of us set out with that parenting goal in mind.

 And Dad what about you?
-What makes you feel that taking a non existent presence is helpful to either of your women?
+What makes you feel that taking a nonexistent presence is helpful to either of your women?
 Your role is to lead and teach.
 There is nothing disrespectful in helping your daughter to see that her Mother belongs next to you and not her.